ChuckHeintzelman/laravel-recipes/docs/recipes/blade/commands.md

 ---

 {problem}
-You want a handy referance of all the Blade template commands.
+You want a handy reference of all the Blade template commands.
 {/problem}

 {solution}